-The European eel lives in waterways but when it is breeding season, they head for the ocean.
-After creating the next generation, the adults die and their kids return to the waterways.
+The European eel lives in waterways, but they head for the ocean when it is breeding season.
+After creating the next generation, the adults die, and their kids return to the waterways.
 Unfortunately, artificial dams and pollution are mowing their numbers down like reapers.
 Not so fun fact: the species is critically endangered.

 Recent studies have shown a new danger—cocaine is increasingly entering Europe's waterways.